Brilliantcrank/airbag-industries/content/longboard/byron-s-last-mountain-bike-ride-of-the-season.md

 > It’s below freezing.
 The front valve stuck.
 The tire is almost deflated before I noticed.
 By now, there’s maybe 4 psi in the tire. _I’m screwed_, I think.
 It’s freezing rain.
 The bead is gonna break away from the rim.
 I know it.
 If the tire blows, I’ll have to walk home, do I have enough layers on to stay warm?
 I’m worried.

-Thankfully nobody died of hypothermia but instead comes away from the experience with a lesson on "free air life."
+Thankfully nobody died of hypothermia but instead came away with a lesson in "free air life."